 Trenton, NJ 08608

 The college accepts applications throughout the year.
 Early application gives students the best chance for admission to a program of study and the best selection of courses.

 - Each prospective student must complete an admissions application online.

-- Each student must arrange for high school transcripts (or GED scores), immunization records (for full-time students) and college transcripts to be sent to the Student Records office.
+- Each student must arrange for final high school transcripts or GED scores (showing proof of completion), immunization records (for full-time students) and college transcripts to be sent to the Student Records office.
 (Print the immunization form.)

 Student Records Office

 The results of standardized tests -- the Scholastic Aptitude Test (SAT) or ACT Assessment -- are not required for admission, but SAT scores may be used for placement and should be sent.

 - Contact the Testing Center at 609-570-3295 to schedule your free placement test.

 Applicants who speak English as their second language may be asked to take an ESL placement test.

 - When test scores are available, the student will meet with an advisor to discuss the student's background and interests, and review transcripts of earlier work.
 During this meeting the advisor will discuss the student's chosen program and arrange a schedule of classes for the first semester.